 You can take steps at home to treat ear pain.

-The opening in the eardrum usually heals by itself within 2 months.
-Any hearing loss is most often short-term.
+The opening in the eardrum most often heals by itself within 2 months if it is a small hole.

 Rarely, other problems may occur, such as:

-If your pain and symptoms improve after your eardrum ruptures, you may wait until the next day to see your health care provider.
+If your pain and symptoms improve after your eardrum ruptures, you may wait until the next day to see your provider.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.